Ashutosh781/biped_cpg-rbfn/README.md

 Our paper can be found [here](./media/paper.pdf).

-Videos from our experiments can be found in the [media](./media) folder.
+Videos from our experiments can be found in this Google drive [folder](https://drive.google.com/drive/folders/1XkruLDGdvUqeXTAUOn0_rwLFGQ2sfx9v?usp=sharing).

 The network overview is as follows: